laravel/docs/controllers.md

 | GET       | `/photos/{photo}/thumbnail/edit`   | edit    | photos.thumbnail.edit    |
 | PUT/PATCH | `/photos/{photo}/thumbnail`        | update  | photos.thumbnail.update  |
 | DELETE    | `/photos/{photo}/thumbnail`        | destroy | photos.thumbnail.destroy |

+As you can see, a `DELETE` route will also be registered for creatable singleton resources.

 If you would like Laravel to register the `DELETE` route for a singleton resource but not register the creation or storage routes, you may utilize the `destroyable` method: